yeeking/bcn-2024-system/notes.md

 # Notes on building Barcelona system

+# 29/10/2024

+Been working on ADCx talk and llm thematic system so not much progress after the big push on the user interface which for some reason i did not write about here!

+But-  I am working on the following items ready for another session with Finn:

+* sort out the training process.
+Checked my notes and code here and I have not sorted this out properly
+- So:
+  * get a proper script to convert folder of midi files to LA format.
+I have downloaded the code from the notebook that does this.
+  * use the script to prepare several datasets ready for training
+  * Write out a training plan and submit the batch jobs -> training on blues dataset from Finn, from scratch, from LA, from LA-hawthorne -> what about different scales?
+Make expanded dataset with 11 transpositions of the data.
+Try that -> looking for a matrix of training techniques then can let people try them out

 # 25/10/2024

 I really want to make it play multi-timbral in response to finn flute input :)